Qatar Football Association: History

 In 1981, Qatar's national youth team took part in the FIFA Junior World Cup in Australia, surprisingly beating Brazil 4–3 in the quarterfinals and England 2–1 in the semifinals.
 The final was lost 0–4 against West Germany.

 Qatar's football team participated in the 1984 Summer Olympics in Los Angeles.

 In 1988 and 2011, Qatar hosted the AFC Asian Cup, which is the biggest football event on the continent.

 Qatar hosted the Gulf Cup tournament in 1976, 1992 and 2004, winning the biggest tournament for national teams in the region in 1992 and 2004.
 In 2014, Qatar lifted the trophy for the third time after beating host Saudi Arabia in the final.

-From 13–28 April 1995, the 10th FIFA World Youth Championship was held in Doha, which was won by Argentina.
+From 13 to 28 April 1995, the 10th FIFA World Youth Championship was held in Doha, which was won by Argentina.

 In 2019 and 2020, Qatar hosted the FIFA Club World Cup.

 From 30 November to 18 December 2021, Qatar hosted the 2021 FIFA Arab Cup.
 Sixteen Arab teams competed in stadiums of the 2022 FIFA World Cup.
 In the semifinals, Qatar lost to eventual champion Algeria but defeated Egypt 5-4 on penalties in the 3rd place playoff to secure the third place in the Arab Cup.

 Qatar also hosted the 2022 FIFA World Cup.
 The tournament was held from 20 November to 18 December 2022.
 However they lost all 3 group stage matches (against Ecuador, Senegal and the Netherlands, respectively) and became the first team to be eliminated from the World Cup.

-The 2023 AFC Asian Cup will be held in Qatar.
+The 2023 AFC Asian Cup was held in Qatar.

+In September 2023, the Qatar Football Association (QFA) and Aspire Academy signed a cooperation agreement to further develop the coaching education system and enhance their joint expertise.